The Hiring Line:

 J. strongly feels that it was money well spent!
 He is already recommending TBG to friends and former colleagues.

-He could see himself using TBG services again if he were at a pivot point or if he were to lose his way in his career.
+Plus, he could see himself using TBG services again if he were at a pivot point or if he were to lose his way in his career.

 He would be apt to use TBG services even if he were struggling with next steps and is open to considering ongoing TBG services.
 He feels that additional coaching now might keep him from making a wrong move now that he would pay for later 10x!
 Networking with TBG alumni would be interesting, knowledge exchange.”